jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

     [636 rows x 2 columns]

-#### Question 2:
+#### Part 2:
-The GPS time of the merger for your waveform is 1205951542.153363.
-Your data will need to be shifted so that the merger occurs at time = 0 secs.
+The GPS time of the merger for the waveform is 1205951542.153363.

-##### Solution:
 To compare our waveform data to model waveforms we must have the merger event occur at t = 0.
 <br>
 To do this we can simply create a variable merger_time = 1205951542.153363, which is the time given for the merger.
 Then subtract this time from each element in the "time (s)" column, put the result into a new column "time_shifted (s)".
 This new shifted column will have the merger occuring at t=0, we can use this column for comparisons and plotting.